jadielucas/IP_Project/README.md

 SilentPico offers a simple and innovative solution to automate the process of maintaining silence on the context of traditional libraries.
 The system not only helps users themselves notice when they are being noisy, but also keeps librarians informed about the noise level at each desk, ensuring a quieter and more organized environment for everyone.

-## Funcionalities
+## Features

-1. Noise detect
+1. Noise detection
-2. Digital to dB conversion
+2. Digital-to-dB conversion
-3. Noise notify with LEDs
+3. Noise notification via LEDs
-4. Wi-Fi and MQTT Connection
+4. Wi-Fi and MQTT connectivity
-5. dB value and connection status on OLED Display
+5. Display of dB values and connection status on the OLED screen
-6. Auto Reconnect Wi-Fi and MQTT
+6. Auto Wi-Fi and MQTT reconnection
-7. Local running if Wi-Fi is not able to connect
+7. Local mode if Wi-Fi connection fails

 ## Requirements